Icon (character): DC Universe

-Following the death of Darkseid (as chronicled in Final Crisis), the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC universe.
-The being known as Dharma was able to use energies that he harnessed from Rift (upon that being's defeat in Worlds Collide) to merge the two universes, creating an entirely new continuity.
-Only Dharma, Icon and Superman are aware that Dakota and its inhabitants ever existed in a parallel universe.
+During the Final Crisis event, Orion kills his father Darkseid, which destabilizes the space-time continuum and threatens the existence of both the Dakotaverse and the mainstream DC universe.
+Dharma uses energies harnessed from the entity Rift to merge the two universes, creating an entirely new continuity and altering history so that the residents of the Dakotaverse have always existed in the DC universe.
+Only Dharma, Icon, and Superman are aware that Dakota and its inhabitants ever existed in a parallel universe.